 Afghanistan has been plagued by those, who believe in oppressive practices, such as violently punishing women for such ridiculous transgressions as being seen in public not wearing a veil.
 I have a strong moral conviction to condemn those who support such inhuman practices.
 As a proud member of the Marine Corps, I can speak for all men who uphold justice as a moral principle, when I say, it is our honor and pleasure to be the agents for delivering just consequences in open combat on the battlefield upon the forces of evil.
 Those who believe that brutality and force are tools for proper human behavior are now learning, as they deserve, the logical consequences of living according to — and dying by — the principles, in which they so strongly believe.

-New Scientist published an article titled Dinosaurs’ ‘bulletproof’ armour revealed.
+New Scientist published an article with the headline Dinosaurs’ ‘bulletproof’ armour revealed.

 The reason I hesitate to accept a critical role in the organization is because I am not that dedicated to the cause.
-Four years ago, I completely devoted all of my time and energy, and it went for nought.
+Four years ago, I completely devoted all of my time and energy to the mission, and it went for nought.
 Looking at the big picture: it’s not worthy of my full potential.
 This begs the question: if not this, then what?

 What cause would I dedicate myself to, in order to satisfy my own desires?
 Here is my answer.